openlibhums/memory-alpha/README.md

 2. Add the page name and URL to `MENUITEMS` in `pelicanconf.py`.

+### Support pages

+Documentation authors are asked to place all content in `/content/support/`, using GitHub-flavored Markdown and including images in `/content/support/images/`.

+They are also encouraged to use the `support-web-content` Git branch, or a dedicated feature branch.
+They may often need help with pull requests and merges from there into main.

+The `support-web-content` branch is intended as a perpetual branch.
+When merging from it, please remember to leave the branch open and rebase it onto main, so that it is up-to-date with main for the convenience of the next person to write content.

 ### Components

 The first time you build a given section or element,